 Have you ever had something weighing on your mind and just wanted it to go away?
 Maybe you were trying to go to sleep, and you couldn’t stop thinking about something that happened at work.
 Or maybe someone offended you and you just can’t let it go.
 For me, the opposite often happens — if I offend or let someone down, it’ll stick with me in a hard way.
+Using this mindfulness exercise is one approach to improving your state of mind.

-For some of these a conversation with another party will be the way to help put the matter to rest, but if that’s not immediately possible, how do you let it go until then?
+For some of these, a conversation with another party will be the way to help put the matter to rest, but if that’s not immediately possible, how do you let it go until then?
 Here’s an exercise you can try to help let go of what’s on your mind.

 Imagine a newspaper.
-On it there is a headline related to what you’re thinking about.
+On it, there is a headline related to what you’re thinking about.
 There is also a date on the newspaper in the future for a date that you want to readdress this topic.
 Now imagine that the newspaper is so close to your face that it is all you see.

 This is where you are right now — with this subject overwhelming all of your thoughts.
 Imagine lowering the newspaper from your face, with the outside world starting to become visible.
 Once it’s down from your face, imagine putting the newspaper down.